Land Stewardship and Biodiversity

 Our Environmental Management Standard, which is governed by the Responsible Operations Management System (ROMS), requires a pre-site survey for wetlands, endangered species and historical sites.
 Depending on the situation, we do a tabletop or onsite survey to ensure that such sensitive areas will not be disturbed.

 When we identify areas impacted by past operations, we restore the site.
-If a sensitive area is identified in the development plan, we relocate, or work to get the permits required to develop in a sensitive area.
+If a sensitive area is identified in the development plan, we relocate, work to get the permits required to develop in the sensitive area and develop appropriate mitigations.
 Species of concern that have been identified in the areas where we operate are listed in the table below.

 Before construction, we screen each site for endangered species and U.S. Army Corps of Engineers jurisdictional wetlands and streams, and take mitigating actions as needed.
 Marathon Oil builds and maintains our facilities to prevent wildlife from accessing equipment stacks, vents or fluid impoundments.
 To protect neighboring streams and wetlands, we implement erosion and sedimentation control systems, and use spill prevention measures.
 We inspect and maintain our sites through routine checks after significant storm events, and promptly repair the erosion and sedimentation control systems if necessary.